Adaptive quantum dynamics with the time-dependent variational Monte Carlo method: Methods

 \section{Methods}

 In this section, we describe the theoretical and algorithmic framework developed in this work.
 We begin by reviewing the time-dependent variational Monte Carlo (tVMC) method, which provides the main foundation of our approach.
 We then introduce the local-in-time error (LITE), a quantity that measures the local accuracy of the variational time evolution and plays a central role in our adaptive scheme.
 Building upon these tools, we present the adaptive tVMC (atVMC) algorithm, which dynamically selects the subset of variational parameters to be updated at each time step of the tVMC simulation.
-The adaptive strategy aims to minimize the computational cost while maintaining a controlled accuracy, as quantified by the LITE.
+The adaptive strategy aims to reduce the number of variational parameters that can evolve in time while maintaining a controlled accuracy, as quantified by the LITE.
 Specific procedures for adding or removing parameters from the evolution are discussed in detail, together with a criterion to assess the significance of each parameter, which allows us to suppress directions in parameter space that do not contribute meaningfully to the physical dynamics and may lead to instabilities.